 Which position of knee extension do you need to be strongest?
 The last 30 degrees.
 This is where you’ll be asking your quadriceps to work hardest as they decelerate the knee flexion that results from your foot hitting the ground.

-A squat will provide almost no challenge to this range.
+A squat will provide almost no challenge to this range of motion.

 A muscle’s strength curve